Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

 • Ensures the proper functioning of the electronic health record;

-• Conducts analyses of the personal health information in the electronic health record in order to provide alerts and reminders to health information custodians for their use in the provision of health care.
+• Conducts analyses of the personal health information in the electronic health record in order to provide alerts and reminders to health information custodians for their use in the provision of health care; and

 Descriptions of types of personal health information (PHI) received

-The electronic health record consists of the following repositories which contain personal health information received pursuant to the Act and its regulations.
+The electronic health record consists of the following repositories which contain personal health information received by health information custodians pursuant to the Act and its regulations.

 Repository Description of PHI Type of PHI Source

-Acute and Community Clinical Data Repository (acCDR) Acute clinical information Patient demographics, emergency Department reports, consultation reports, discharge summaries and long-term care placement details including risk assessments and care plans.
+Acute and Community Clinical Data Repository (acCDR) Acute and community care clinical information Patient demographics, emergency Department reports, consultation reports, discharge summaries, cardiovascular results, mental health reports, as well as home and community care records including long-term care placement details, risk assessments, and care plans.
 Hospitals and home and community care organizations

-Diagnostic Imaging- Common Service (DI- CS) Diagnostic imaging reports and images Diagnostic imaging reports and images such as X-ray, CT Scan, MRI and ultrasound.
-Hospitals, independent health facilities that submitted to the province's three regional Diagnostic Imaging Repositories
+Diagnostic Imaging- Common Service (DI- CS) Diagnostic imaging information Diagnostic imaging reports and image manifests for X-ray, CT Scan, MRI, ultrasound, and others.
+Hospitals and integrated community health service centres

 Overview of administrative, technical and physical safeguards

-Ontario Health has implemented administrative, technical and physical safeguards in place to:
+Ontario Health has implemented administrative, technical and physical safeguards to:

 • Protect against theft, loss and unauthorized collection, use or disclosure of the personal health information accessible by means of the electronic health record;